-This research at the University of Maryland was carried out with support from NSF grant ATM 96-12738 and NASA grants NAG 5-7370, NAG 5-6257 and NAG 5-7901.
-The OVRO observations were made possible through support from NSF grants ATM 97-96213 and AST 97-96238, and NASA grant NAG5-6381 to New Jersey Institute of Technology.
-SMW acknowledges gratefully the assistance in setting up the high-time-resolution observations provided by Tim Bastian and the VLA operations staff.
+This research at the University of Maryland was carried out with support from NSF grant ATM 96-12738 and NASA grants NAG 5-7370, NAG 5-6257, and NAG 5-7901.
+The OVRO observations were made possible through support from NSF grants ATM 97-96213 and AST 97-96238, and NASA grant NAG 5-6381 to New Jersey Institute of Technology.
+S. M. W. acknowledges gratefully the assistance in setting up the high-time resolution observations provided by Tim Bastian and the VLA operations staff.
+We thank the referee, C. E. Alissandrakis, for his comments, which led to improvement of the paper's presentation.